+(3) Excludes \$269 million and \$1.7 billion for the three and six months ended June 30, 2022, respectively, for loans that paid off prior to period end.
+Also excludes loans that liquidated either through foreclosure, deed-in-lieu of foreclosure, or a short sale.
+Loans may move from one category to another, as a result of the restructuring(s) they received during the period.
 Our estimate of future credit losses uses a lifetime methodology, derived from modeled loan performance based on the historical experience of loans with similar risk characteristics, adjusted to reflect current conditions, our current loss mitigation activities and reasonable and supportable forecasts.
-The credit loss model considers extensive historical loss experience, which would include the impact of the loss mitigation programs that we offer to borrowers experiencing financial difficulty, and also includes the impact of projected loss severities as a result of loan default.
+The credit loss model considers extensive historical loss experience, which would include the impact of the loss mitigation programs that we offer to borrowers experiencing financial difficulty, and also includes the impact of projected loss severities as a result of a loan default.
 The manner in which these loss mitigation programs are factored into our loss estimates do not vary by portfolio segment.

-The following table summarizes the financial impacts of loan modifications and payment deferrals made to single-family HFI loans on or after January 1, 2022, the date we adopted ASU 2022-02, through March 31, 2022, presented by class of financing receivable.
+The following tables summarize the financial impacts of loan modifications and payment deferrals made to single-family HFI loans during the three and six months ended June 30, 2022, presented by class of financing receivable.
 We discuss the qualitative impacts of forbearance plans, repayment plans, and trial modifications earlier in this footnote.
 As a result, those loss mitigation options are excluded from the table below.